Menu•SiteMap | Guests

 • It is a real encouragement to know that MB is still of value and interest to you, and I'm certainly glad to learn that Stone Publishing has been able to supply you with some of the ministry we both value.

-• Your prayers are appreciated, especially for Jeff's work in continuing MB.
+• Your prayers are appreciated.
 Incidentally, I'll be 75 on November 11 through God's mercy.

 Affectionately in our Lord Jesus, Gordon.